 - Effective community partnership, and

 Teams will implement and document their civic engagement course(s).
-They will also participate in a series of workshops focused on:
+They will also participate in 3 of workshops* focused on:

 - Problem-solving, and